DeutscheSoft/aux-widgets/README.md

 ## Demos

-Several online demos of interfaces using AUX can be found at [http://demo.deuso.de].
+Several online demos of interfaces using A.UX can be found at [http://demo.deuso.de].

 ## Reporting Bugs